How To: Merge multiple raster datasets into a new raster dataset in ArcMap

 - Select the output location.

-- Give a name and extension to the output.
+- Specify a name and extension for the output.

 - Specify the pixel type.

 The following image shows the output of a merged raster:

 Note: This tool may take a while to run depending on the resolution of the images and their sizes.

 - ArcMap: Introduction to the ArcGIS raster tutorial

 - ArcMap: Mosaic To New Raster

 - ArcGIS Pro: Mosaic To New Raster (Data Management)

 - How To: Merge rasters using ArcGIS 8.x Spatial Analyst